 As your next-to-skin article of clothing, a baselayer plays a fundamental role in pulling moisture away from the body and regulating core temperature.
 It’s far easier to justify purchasing a nice down jacket, but a baselayer can be just as important for activities like skiing, hiking, and climbing.
 To start, avoid cotton (like the old adage “cotton kills”).
 You’ll need a fabric that will keep you warm when wet and dry out quickly, with merino wool and polyester being the most common choices.
-We've tested dozens of baselayers on stormy spring ski tours in the Pacific Northwest, frigid winter runs, and backpacking trips across the world, and below are our top 19 picks of 2024.
-For more information, see our comparison table and buying advice below the picks, along with details about our testing process.
+We've tested dozens of baselayers on stormy spring ski tours in the Pacific Northwest, frigid winter runs, and backpacking trips across the world, and below are our top 15 picks of 2025.
+For more information, see our comparison tables and buying advice below the picks, along with details about our testing process.
+Of note: This article covers options for both men and women, and we've also written dedicated round-ups of the best men's baselayers and best women’s baselayers.

 Our Team's Baselayer Picks